News 19’s Ben Smith wins weathercast regional Emmy award

 Ben joined the team at New 19 in April of 2010 and has previously won two Emmy awards as a meteorologist.
 The Fredericksburg, Virginia native has had a love of weather since grade school and even gave the weather report during his morning announcements in high school.

-Since leaving Greenville, Ben has worked in Chattanooga, Birmingham and served a stint as Chief Meteorologist at WSAV in Savannah for four years.
+Since leaving Greenville, Ben has worked in Chattanooga and Birmingham, and even served a stint as Chief Meteorologist at WSAV in Savannah for four years.
 From there he worked for WFTV in Orlando.

 Throughout his career, Ben has been involved in the direct landfalls of several hurricanes including Bertha, Bonnie, Dennis, Fran and Floyd in 1999.
 He was also awarded the prestigious National Edward R. Murrow Award, along with the staff at WNCT, for continuous coverage of Hurricane Floyd.